paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-700-ports-and-waterways-safety.md

 **(e) Withholding of Clearance.—**

-(1) **In general.—** — If any owner, agent, master, officer, or person in charge of a vessel is liable for a penalty or fine under subsection (c), or if reasonable cause exists to believe that the owner, agent, master, officer, or person in charge may be subject to a penalty or fine under this section, the Secretary of the department in which the Coast Guard is operating may, with respect to such vessel, refuse or revoke any clearance required by section 4197 11 See References in Text note below. of the Revised Statutes of the United States (46 U.S.C.
-App.
-91).
+(1) **In general.—** — If any owner, agent, master, officer, or person in charge of a vessel is liable for a penalty or fine under subsection (c), or if reasonable cause exists to believe that the owner, agent, master, officer, or person in charge may be subject to a penalty or fine under this section, the Secretary of the department in which the Coast Guard is operating may, with respect to such vessel, refuse or revoke any clearance required by section 60105.

 (2) **Clearance upon filing of bond or other surety.—** — The Secretary of the department in which the Coast Guard is operating may require the filing of a bond or other surety as a condition of granting clearance refused or revoked under this subsection.

 ### Statutory Notes

-#### References in Text
-Section 4197 of the Revised Statutes of the United States, referred to in subsec. (e)(1), was classified to section 91 of the former Appendix to this title, prior to repeal and restatement as [section 60105 of this title](./chapter-601-arrival-and-departure-requirements.md#section-60105) by Pub.
-L. 109–304, §§ 9(b), 19, Oct.
-6, 2006, 120 Stat.
-1675, 1710.

 #### Codification
 Section, as added by Pub.
 L. 115–282, is based on acts June 15, 1917, ch.
 30, title II, § 2, 40 Stat.
 220; Mar.
 28, 1940, ch.
 72, § 3(a), 54 Stat.
 79; Nov.
 15, 1941, ch.
 471, § 3, 55 Stat.
 763; Aug.
 9, 1950, ch.
 656, § 3, 64 Stat.
 428; Pub.
 L. 107–295, title I, § 104(b), Nov.
 25, 2002, 116 Stat.
 2085; Pub.
 L. 108–293, title VIII, § 802(b), Aug.
 9, 2004, 118 Stat.
 1079; Pub.
 L. 115–282, title IV, § 407(c)(1), (2), Dec.
 4, 2018, 132 Stat.
 4267, which was formerly classified to [section 192 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section192&num=0&edition=prelim), War and National Defense, before being transferred to this chapter and renumbered as this section.

 #### Amendments
+2025—Subsec. (e)(1).
+Pub.
+L. 119–60 substituted “section 60105” for “section 4197 of the Revised Statutes of the United States (46 U.S.C.
+App.
+91)”.

 2021—Subsec. (e).
 Pub.
 L. 116–283 substituted “Secretary of the department in which the Coast Guard is operating” for “Secretary” in pars.
 (1) and (2).